STAT545-UBC/STAT545-UBC-original-website/block030_date-times.md

 I start with this because we cannot possibly do this topic justice in a short amount of time.
 Our goal is to make you aware of specific problems and solutions.
 Once you have a character problem in real life, these resources will be extremely helpful as you delve deeper.

-[Dates and times](http://r4ds.had.co.nz/dates-and-times.html) chapter from [R for Data Science](http://r4ds.had.co.nz) by Hadley Wickham and Garrett Grolemund
+[Dates and times](http://r4ds.had.co.nz/dates-and-times.html) chapter from [R for Data Science](http://r4ds.had.co.nz) by Hadley Wickham and Garrett Grolemund.
+See also the subsection on dates and times in the [Data import chapter](http://r4ds.had.co.nz/data-import.html).

 The [lubridate](https://cran.r-project.org/package=lubridate) package.
 [Main vignette](https://cran.r-project.org/web/packages/lubridate/vignettes/lubridate.html).